Airren/airren.github.io/content/sdewan/clusternetreport .md

    ./local-running.sh

    ```
 After that, you will see 4 clusters contexts.
+These clusters are 4 docker containers, you can use `docker exec -it xxx bash` come into the cluster host.
 ![image-20221017101710782](clusternet/image-20221017101710782.png)

 ###### 2. Check Clusters status